-For information about the format and alignment of each data type in memory, and the range of values each type can have on x86 or x64 processor-based systems running a 32-bit operating system, refer to 'Fortran, C, and C++ Data Types' section of the PGI Compiler's Reference Guide.
+For information about the format and alignment of each data type in memory, and the range of values each type can have on x64 processor-based systems, refer to 'Fortran, C, and C++ Data Types' section of the PGI Compiler's Reference Guide.

-For more information on x86-specific data representation, refer to the System V Application Binary Interface Processor Supplement by AT&T UNIX System Laboratories, Inc. (Prentice Hall, Inc.) listed in the Related Publications section in the Preface.
+For more information on x86-64-specific data representation, refer to the System V Application Binary Interface Processor Supplement by AT&T UNIX System Laboratories, Inc. (Prentice Hall, Inc.) listed in the Related Publications section in the Preface.